 Character Creation

 The most essential part of any roleplaying game is the character.
 In Ground Level your characters take the role of adventurers.
 For whatever reason they decided that the quiet life isn’t for them, and they are willing face the dangers of the world.
-As adventures travel, they will learn and progress into becoming more effective versions of themselves.
+As adventurers travel, they will learn and progress into becoming more effective versions of themselves.
 This is represented by experience points.
 When reaching certain milestones (see below), adventures will level up.
 At first level, adventures gain 1 race, 1 class level, 1 talent, and 1 Feat.
 At every level thereafter, adventures gain 1 ability point and 1 class level as well as whatever is in the rewards row (see below) for that level.
 This will be either a feat or a trait.

 Each character belongs to a race.
-At level 1 a character gains everything listed under the classes “stats” section (see races) and a number of racial traits
+At level 1character gains everything listed under the classes “stats” section (see races) and a number of racial traits

-Ability points can be assigned to any of the basic abilities, agility, fortitude strength, or wisdom, however, an adventure’s highest ability score must not be greater than twice the sum of the rest.
+Ability points can be assigned to any of the basic abilities, agility, fortitude, strength, or wisdom, however, an adventurer’s highest ability score must not be greater than twice the sum of the rest.
 For example, 6, 2,1, 0 is a valid stat line, but 6, 1, 1, 0 is not.

 Feats are combat oriented abilities granted to the player at every odd level.
-Upon reaching an odd level, a player may choose any feat the qualify for, See table: feats.
+Upon reaching an odd level, a player may choose any feat they qualify for, See table: feats.

 Talents are largely non-combat-oriented abilities granted at every even level and level 1.
 Upon reaching an even level, a player may choose any talent they qualify for, See table: talents.

 Skills represent your character’s ability to perform largely out-of-combat tasks that must be learned.
-Skill points are gained every level.
+Skill points are gained at every level.
 A maximum of 2 skill points may be assigned to a given skill per level.
 This limit is not affected by feats, talent, racial traits, or class features.

-An adventurer may select any class to gain a class level in giving them the listed benefits from that level in the class.
-Levels in any given class must be completed sequentially. i.e. an adventures cannot gain abilities from the second level of a class before completing the first.
-Abilities toward the end of a class tend to be more powerful, however it may be worth it to take a small number or “splash” of levels in another class to shore a weakness or complete a combo.
+When leveling up, an adventurer may select any class to gain a class level in giving them the listed benefits from that level in the class.
+Levels in each class must be completed sequentially. i.e. an adventurer cannot gain abilities from the second level of a class before completing the first.
+Abilities toward the end of a class tend to be more powerful, however it may be worth it to take a small number or “splash” of levels in another class to shore up a weakness or complete a combo.
 In some cases, it may be viable to split levels almost evenly between classes.